 When to Go Out

-Colombia nightlife is pretty quiet Sunday through Wednesday, unless you know the right places to go to (ask the locals).
-Otherwise, Wednesday and Thursdays offer ladies night at certain discotecas, which can help bring out the locals.
+Colombia nightlife is pretty quiet Sunday through Wednesday unless you know the best areas to go (ask the locals for the latest hotspots).

 What to Wear